Makes you realize how very much

 We nimbly bridge any gaps for the purpose

-the essentials and
+of communicating the essentials and

 bolstering our common humanity.